GidTay/sgfixedincome_pkg/README.md

 `sgfixedincome_pkg` was created by [Gideon Tay](https://github.com/GidTay).
 It is licensed under the terms of the MIT license.

+## Contact

+Reach out to me on [LinkedIn](https://www.linkedin.com/in/gideon-tay-yee-chuen/) if you have any questions or suggestions.

 ## Credits

 `sgfixedincome_pkg` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).